ChristianTremblay/bsit-bob/doc/syntax-operators.md

   - Adds an aspect to a node or property; for Equipment/Sensor also adds roles (EnumerationKinds)
   - Used widely to attach modeling aspects without verbose calls

+ on the given connectable (CP, equipment, or space)

 Examples

 ```python